TreyRoady/ValidationStudy/README.md

 Current Version:
-- All signals are currently programmed in.
+- All signals are programmed and tested.
-- Probably needs expansion of the rest enumeration to fit into each signal for tweaking
-- Needs pilot testing to verify reliability of study
+- Needs pilot testing to verify study reliability